-Malawi has a good research base and experience in collaborative research with participation in over 20 projects and securing over €3.06 million in funding under FP7.
-Most of the research is being conducted at the public Universities as well as research institutions.
+University of Science and Technology (MUST)) as well as research institutions.
 The National Commission for Science and Technology is providing active support to the research community through IST-Africa activities.

-10. MAURITIUS
+11. MAURITIUS

 Mauritius is situated in the South West Indian Ocean, slightly over the tropic of Capricorn, in latitude 20° south and longitude 57° east of Greenwich.
 It is 2,000 km off the east coast of Africa and some 855 km east of Madagascar.
 An island of volcanic origin with an area of 1,864 km2, it is almost entirely surrounded by coral reefs.
 There are nine administrative districts and three dependencies\; Agalega Islands\, Black River, Cargados Carajos Shoals\, Flacq, Grand Port, Moka, Pamplemousses, Plaines Wilhems, Port Louis, Riviere du Rempart, Rodrigues\ and Savanne.